nyaa8/codestats.nvim/readme.md

 ```

 ## Configuration

-Set `CODESTATS_API_KEY` environment variable to your CodeStats token.
+Set the `CODESTATS_API_KEY` environment variable to your CodeStats token.

 ### Fish